luftywiranda13/generator-bunny/readme.md

 ### 3. Your own workflow

 You don't need to follow those recommended steps.
-Define your own workflow if you will.<br />
-But one of the consequence is you don't get the ability to publish/release your package to [npm][npm-link] automatically.
+Define your own workflow if you will but one of the consequence is you don't get the ability to publish/release your package to [npm][npm-link] automatically.

 For example, you still can do it like this:
 ```sh